Experience junkies are nothing new, but what does it mean for travel?

 Uniworld’s similar launch, U, a new river cruise brand pitched at 21 to 45 year olds seeks to offer a boutique cruise experience with an independent small-scale feel.
 Two ships will sail the Rhine, Danube and Seine this year, offering activities from kayaking, wine tours, mixology classes and polaroid selfie stations below deck.
 With seating which wouldn’t look out of place on ITV’s Love Island, the brand could see success if it manages to tap into notions of sophisticated summer madness over screaming under 10s and sun-cream-slapped over 60s.

 With legalisation of cannabis sweeping across North America, the number of holidays and experiences themed around the substance have seen growth.
-From boutique accommodations featuring botanical gardens; to CBD infused skincare products and hemp treats for dogs, hotels are seeing opportunity in the talkability of creating marijuana related experiences as part of the travel offering.
-Whilst The Standard Hotels in California now stock CBD infused gum drops in the minibar curtesy of Lord Jones; Portland’s Jupiter Hotel now offers an ‘Everything but the Weed’ kit, featuring coupons for local businesses selling the now legal product.
+From boutique accommodations featuring botanical gardens; to CBD infused skin care products and hemp treats for dogs, hotels are seeing opportunity in the talkability of creating marijuana related experiences as part of the travel offering.
+Whilst The Standard Hotels in California now stock CBD infused gumdrops in the minibar courtesy of Lord Jones; Portland’s Jupiter Hotel now offers an ‘Everything but the Weed’ kit, featuring coupons for local businesses selling the now legal product.
 Extreme behaviour perhaps, but one to watch as the global sentiment around marijuana develops.

 When thinking about launches in travel (and any category), the extreme consumers and early adopters provide us with useful signals.
 Though they might seem irrelevant to our brands in the present, they provide the clues for the future, and tracking these as they develop becomes even more important for launch as we seek to find places in the market for new products and ideas.
 1920s/30s air travel has been described by those of the period as ‘harrowing adventure’, and yet thousands signed up for the experience – might we say the same about space tourism today?

 We’ve seen other patterns in leisure shift from subculture to mainstream.
-From the resurgence of cheap as chips staycations for the middle classes in nostalgic seaside towns, (note Margate’s Dreamland seeing a 2015 £35m relaunch and the continued popularity of photographer Martin Parr); to eco-explorers opting for the remote precipices of the ‘civilised’ world of wifi on Stornoway or Skye, unique sleeps in hobbit houses or weekends breaks in Georgia or remote parts of Turkey; responsible tourists avoiding over-congested hotspots and carbon-offsetting their trips – landing new concepts requires a consideration of the chronology of unusual behaviours and their maturity in the market.
+From the resurgence of cheap as chips staycations for the middle classes in nostalgic seaside towns, (note Margate’s Dreamland seeing a 2015 £35m relaunch and the continued popularity of photographer Martin Parr); to eco-explorers opting for the remote precipices of the ‘civilised’ world of wifi on Stornoway or Skye, unique sleeps in hobbit houses or weekends breaks in Georgia (read our Adventure travel 2019 trends article to learn more about this area ) or remote parts of Turkey; responsible tourists avoiding over-congested hotspots and carbon-offsetting their trips – landing new concepts requires a consideration of the chronology of unusual behaviours and their maturity in the market.